zzzprojects/docs/entityframework-extensions.net/pages/articles/custom-column.md

 For example, you want to perform a BulkUpdate on a customer list but only UPDATE the name and email properties.

 ## Solution
-You can specify the column on which the operation should be performed with the **ColumnInputExpression** options.
+You can specify the column on which the operation should be performed with the **ColumnInputExpression** option.

 ### Example